-Non-Volatile Memory Express (NVME) is a communications interface/protocol developed specially for SSDs, which is regarded as the future of SSDs.
-As a more than 9-year-old operating system (OS) Windows 7 does not has native support for NVMe drives.
+Non-Volatile Memory Express (NVME) is a communications interface/protocol developed especially for SSDs, which is regarded as the future of SSDs.
+As a more than 9-year-old operating system (OS), Windows 7 does not have native support for NVMe drives.

-Based on different motherboards you use, you will meet two kinds of problems when you trying to install Windows 7 on NVMe SSD.
+Based on different motherboards you use, you will meet two kinds of problems when you try to install Windows 7 on NVMe SSD.

-For 100/200 serial motherboard, all the USB port will not work in the Windows Setup screen due to lack of USB3.0 driver.
+- For 100/200 serial motherboard, all the USB ports will not work in the Windows Setup screen due to lack of USB 3.0 driver.

 Depending on what situation you face, you need to prepare differently.

 Method 1: Add NVMe driver to Windows 7 ISO